Editing

 tag.
 Once this is done, simply double-click any cell to make changes.

-and a type-url-src
+and a [type-url-src]

-or any type
+or any [type]

-to the appropriate <zg-column>
+to the <zg-column>

 .